hphelion/documentation/cloudos/develop.quickstart-intro.md

 </table>

-## What is the HP Cloud OS API Documentation app?
+## What is the HP Helion Cloud OS API Documentation app?

-The HP Cloud OS API Documentation app is a tool for describing, producing, and visualizing RESTful web services.
+The HP Helion Cloud OS API Documentation app is a tool for describing, producing, and visualizing RESTful web services.
 The goal is to enable client and documentation systems to update at the same pace as the server.
 The documentation of methods, parameters, and models are tightly integrated into the server code, allowing APIs to stay in sync.

 The app is defined in JSON files and is presented in a web interface.
-Here's an example of the app for the HP Cloud OS Focus service.
+Here's an example of the app for the HP Helion Cloud OS Focus service.

 <img src="media/cloudos-rest-doc-focus-example1.png" />